Start Printed Page 29399

 2. The DLT Program for paper copies of these materials: 202-720-0665.

 B. Emphasis in FY 2014

 1. Applicants are reminded that the DLT Grant Program is intended to meet the educational and health care needs of rural America.
 Hub sites may be located in rural or non-rural areas, but end-user sites need to be located in rural areas.
 Non-fixed sites serving a geographical service area may include non-rural areas.
 However, for determining rurality and NSLP scores every incorporated and non-incorporated city, village or borough must be listed and scored accordingly, including those jurisdictions which are more populated than those defined as rural.
 The necessary inclusion of non-rural jurisdictions in these types of projects could cause a lower rurality score by virtue of the project's geographic and demographic layout.
-Because of this, the applicant should make an effort to reveal how their project will focus the delivery of service to the rural residents of their service territory.
+Because of this, the Start Printed Page 29401applicant should make an effort to reveal how their project will focus the delivery of service to the rural residents of their service territory.
 From a competitive standpoint, applicants could offset the loss of rurality points by attempting to score higher in the subjective areas of needs and benefits, innovativeness, and cost effectiveness with well-crafted narratives.
 The FY 2014 Application Guide contains language clarifying this provision of the regulation.

 2. If a grant application includes a site that is included in any other DLT grant application for FY 2014, or a site that has been included in any DLT grant funded in FY 2013 or FY 2012, the application should contain a detailed explanation of the related applications or grants.
 The Agency must make a nonduplication finding for each grant approved; however, an apparent but unexplained duplication of funding for a site can prevent such a finding.

 C. What constitutes a completed application for a DLT Grant?